morphey-slavbard/Flagged-feature/ReadMe.txt

 Notes:

-Please excuse variable names
+Please excuse variable names :/
-Choose React as I wanted the interface/ui for testing.
 There are screenshots of the optmizely dashboard configuration in this github.
 Important lines of code below
 TRACKER = optimizely.track('making_purchase')
 FLAG FEATURE = <OptimizelyFeature feature="feature-flag-test">
 DEFAULT VARAIBLE = {(enabled, variables) => (`Got a discount of $${variables.amount}`

+Video - The size of the video was in excess of 60mb even when compressed.
+Anyone with the link should be able to download and watch the video.
+Please let me know if there are any access issues and I can find an alternative way to provide the video.